nrwl/nx/docs/shared/recipes/running-tasks/pass-args-to-commands.md

 {% /project-details %}

 We'll focus on the `build` target of the project.
-If you expand the target in the Project Details View above, you'll see that it runs the command `vite build`.
+If you expand the `build` target in the Project Details View above, you'll see that it runs the command `vite build`.
 In the next sections, we'll see how to provide `--assetsInlineLimit=2048` and `--assetsDir=static/assets` args to that command.

 ## Pass args in the `project.json` task configuration